tiggreen/tik.dev/content/pages/people.md

 title: "People"
 template: "page"
 ---
 The Internet is an incredible medium to connect with people.
-It's a place to read the thoughts of the people you admire.
+It's a place to read the thoughts of the people you admire and can learn from.
 Here is a list of some interesting people I follow on Twitter.

 - [Marc Andreessen](https://a16z.com/author/marc-andreessen/)
 - [Patrick Collison](https://patrickcollison.com)